AtomicTessellator/fhi-vibes/docs/Tutorial/4_statistical_sampling.md

 ### Obtain force constants

-CC: I find this tutorial clumsy and unclear.
-Some comments:
-  - Clarify which input files are needed for which part, what they produce, and what to do next.
-  - Clarify which supercells are used for sampling and which phonopy calculations are required to do that.
-  - The remapping is essentially a technicality and not relevant for the user.
-The cleanliest solution would be to let vibes utils create-samples do it automatically or to let at least vibes output phonopy generate it automatically.
-  - Why must `vibes output phonopy -bs` be executed in the phonopy folder and not in the main folder as usual?
-In my test, it seems to make no difference.
-Is -bs needed and why should one check the bs again?
-We just discussed it in the previous tutorial?
-  - Why must vibes utils fc remap be executed in the output folder.
-Again, this is not consistent with all other runs, in which vibes is always called in the main folder.
-  - The fact that the samples are created in the phonopy/output and then moved outside is not elegant.
-Ideally, in a clean UI, since sampling requiers a phonopy calculation as input, the respective phonopy folder should not be altered at all.
-  - We use a supercell tag, but it is unclear (a) if it is needed and (b) why?

-We will re-use the calculation from [the previous tutorial on phonon calculations](2_phonopy.md).
+We will re-use the calculation from [the previous tutorial on phonon calculations](2_phonopy.md) in the conventional cell with 8 atoms.
 If you didn't run these calculations, you find the respective calculations in [our reference repository](https://gitlab.com/vibes-developers/vibes-tutorial-files/-/tree/master/2_phonopy/sc_8).

 As start, [perform the postprocess](2_phonopy.md#basic-postprocessing) in the `phonopy` folder: